Sixth Form (Years 12 and 13)

 Ambition

-A rigorous academic program, coupled with leadership and enrichment opportunities, encourages students to set high goals.
+A rigorous academic programme, coupled with leadership and enrichment opportunities, encourages students to set high goals.
 With ample support and resources, they are well-prepared for top universities and successful careers.

 Challenge